-The long run average Enterprise Value $(EV)^{25}$ to EBITDA multiples have risen from 8-10x to 11-12x in more recent years.
+The long run average purchase price to EBITDA multiples have risen from 8-10x to a peak of 11-12x in 2022.
 This was partly fuelled by lower interest rates and significant market demand.
 To fund these higher buyout multiples, more debt has been raised at greater than 6x total debt to EBITDA, i.e., beyond a leverage multiple which is already considered to represent a highly leveraged transaction (6x).
 For the reasons outlined under separate points, the inherent leverage and financial risk are even higher due to the sometimes aggressive assumptions under-pinning EBITDA and the flexibility to raise more debt due to covenant-lite transactions.
 A rising interest rate environment is likely to result in a correction in these buyout valuations.
-In the past year, there has already been media coverage of significant corrections in certain private equity valuations, particularly in the venture capital segment of the industry.
+In the past two years, there has been media coverage of significant corrections in certain PE valuations, particularly in the venture capital segment of the industry.